 Trauma hinders child soldiers from functioning effectively in the community when they return from war.
 Some are mute for months, even years after they return, and they all experience nightmares which disturb their sleep.
-Daily life in the village will offer an understanding that there is a journey through trauma and will teach the steps needed to move into a free, more self-aware way of life that is able to imagine the future and be prepared for its challenges.
+Our training offers an understanding that there is a journey through this trauma.
+It helps them navigate their way towards the steps needed to move into a free, more self-aware way of living that is able to imagine the future and be prepared for its challenges.

 “Dreams are renewable.
 No matter what our age or condition there are still untapped possibilities within us and new beauty waiting to be born.”

 Dr Dale Turner

 Arts Therapy: Rediscovering a Voice

 “Theatre is an arena in which man has attempted to come to terms with his being.”

 The project draws on a rich heritage of music, dance and drama and explores how human expression through the Arts can aid recovery from trauma.
 We believe Arts therapy will enable these young people to find a voice, empowering them to communicate the injustice they have been through, using painting, song, dance and theatre to explore the nature of their suffering.
 We have built a small amphitheatre where these pieces can be performed to visitors and the local community.

 “Theatre is suffused with freedom, it democratises the individual and respects human dignity.”